MTV Lebanon Beirut bomb victim deepfakes solicits backlash

-A deepfake video purporting to 'commemorate' two victims of the 2020 Beirut port bombing that killed over 200 people and injured some 6,500 injured, has been blasted for being 'inappropriate', 'insensitive' and 'unethical'.
+A deepfake video purporting to 'commemorate' two victims of the 2020 Beirut port bombing, was blasted for being 'inappropriate', 'insensitive' and 'unethical'.

-Featuring deepfakes of Ralph Mallahi and Amin Al-Zahed, both of whom lost their lives in the 2020 atrocity, the video was titled 'A Letter to the Lebanese Judiciary' and shared on social media by MTV Lebanon with the hashtag, 'It’s been a year, the time is up.'
+Titled 'A Letter to the Lebanese Judiciary', the video was shared on social media by MTV Lebanon with the hashtag, 'It’s been a year, the time is up.'

 Operator: MTV Lebanon